 min Read24 April 2022

-Caravaggio made an impact on painting even in his lifetime.
+Caravaggio made an impact on painting even during his lifetime.
 This was probably because he acted in defiance of all the norms of the Catholic Church whose representatives were his most prominent patrons and commissioners.
 What a character he was!
 We could crown him a drama king, and a trendsetter too!
 Due to his style, so innovative, original, and dramatic, he influenced crowds of painters across Europe.
-Today is their day, meet the Caravaggisti, artists inspired by Caravaggio’s pioneering style.
+Today is the day to meet the Caravaggisti, artists inspired by Caravaggio’s pioneering style.

 We can find Caravaggisti in: